Robert Sidaway (actor): Into The Rainbow / 奇迹：追逐彩虹 / The Wonder: Chasing Rainbows

 In 2011, Sidaway created and wrote the story for the action fantasy feature film originally titled The Wonder and wrote the original drafts of the screenplay during 2012.

 The film was first announced during the American Film Market in October 2012 with Willow Shields starring.

 The film shot on location in Qingdao, China and Auckland, New Zealand between October and December 2015 as a co-production between the two countries.

 It stars Willow Shields, Wu Lei, Joe Chen, Maria Grazia Cucinotta, Archie Kao and Christy Chung.

 The film was shown at the TIFF Kids International Film Festival during April 2017.

 The film received its U.S. Premiere with a Gala Screening at the Savannah Film Festival on 4 November 2017.

-Sidaway has also co-written the book based on the original story.
+Sidaway also co-wrote the book based on the original story.

 Friendship Films

 Friendship Films was initially established in 2015 to produce The Wonder and thereafter to develop and produce various film and TV projects.

 During 2018, Sidaway created, wrote and produced the documentary series Cult-tastic: Tales From The Trenches With Roger And Julie Corman, which consists of thirteen 50-minute episodes on the career of filmmakers Roger Corman and Julie Corman.
 It was filmed over a four month period in Los Angeles, California and features over 130 movies.
 The series is a co-production between Shout!
 Studios (the production arm of Shout!
 Factory) and Ace Film HK in association with Friendship Films.